leighs-hammer/rural/README.md

 `'US' = 'us' = 'Us' = 'uS'`

 ### ruralName
 Function returns the country name from an ISO Aplha 2 or 3 code.
+Useful if you just want to work with ISO codes and return a full company name.

 `ruralName('us')` or `ruralName('usa')`
 => Returns